 The innovative new De Tomaso Deauville – last shown at the Geneva Motor Show in 2011 – is off to China, after a protracted fight by its maker to keep the project on track in Italy.
-The car, which is an interesting high-bodied fastback designed for versatility mooted for an annual production run of 8000 – and guess what… it never reached production.
+The car, which is an interesting high-bodied fastback designed for versatility, was mooted for an annual production run of 8000 – and, guess what, it never reached production.

-AROnline readers will no doubt remember the original De Tomaso Deauville, the 1970 Jaguar XJ-esque saloon powered by a Ford V8 engine – which most commentators at the time wondered why British Leyland didn’t sue Alejandro De Tomaso for plaigiarism.
+AROnline readers will no doubt remember the original De Tomaso Deauville, the 1970 Jaguar XJ-esque saloon powered by a Ford V8 engine and that, at the time, most commentators wondered why British Leyland didn’t sue Alejandro De Tomaso for plagiarism.
 This time around, the US-powered fastback saloon is modelled on the BMW 5 Series GT, but looks rather more successful than the original.
 And could well be just the ticket for China’s affluent classes.

 [Source: Cars UK]

 - Concepts and prototypes : Hyundai/Rover Oden (1992) - 9 November 2023

 - Opinion : So, maybe the Montego was the best they could do… - 8 November 2023

 - The cars : Austin Montego (LM11) development story - 7 November 2023